nasa/cumulus/docs/features/execution_payload_retention.md

 #### daily_execution_payload_cleanup_schedule_expression _(string)_

-This configuration option sets the execution times for this lambda to run, using a Cloud Watch cron expression.
+This configuration option sets the execution times for this Lambda to run, using a Cloudwatch cron expression.

 Default value is `"cron(0 4 * * ? *)"`.